What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 The Advantages of ODM

-In the short development process, you can quickly get an item in production and retail.
+In the short development process, you can quickly get an item into production and retail.

 Most manufacturers can customize within a limited degree